Jeevan-Ti/RobotManipulator/index.md

+## Robot Manipulator
+This project implements manual control of a 3R-manipulator using LabVIEW, XBox & Arduino and then a fully autonomous implementation involving inverse kinematic solution implemented using C++.
 ## An anecdote
 <p>&emsp; Though I would like to strictly mention technical details of the project here, I feel, for me this project is just incomplete without an anectode I would like to add.</p>
 <p>Those who would like to skip can go here (for manual control details) or here (for autonomous control details) directly.</p>